An electron-beam based Compton scattering x-ray source for probing high-energy-density physics: Implementation at OMEGA

 A magnetic deflection system between the scattering region and TCC would steer the electrons away from TCC to a beam dump on the opposite side of the chamber.
 A collimator would also be needed to block non-monochromatic photons produced at larger scattering angles.
 Challenges of this scenario include co-timing of the electron beam and scattering laser, and alignment of the beam, laser, and collimator.

-Given typical gradients and the relatively modest energies of interest (up to 50~MeV), a custom accelerator might be designed to fit within the space limitations of a TIM.
-However, engineering challenges, such as transporting short-pulse laser light to the photocathode and RF waves into the acceleration cavity, might prove prohibitive.

-\subsection{Beam dump requirements}
+\subsection{Beam Dump Requirements}

 To prevent the electron beam impacting the experiment at TCC, the electrons must be deflected to a beam dump.
-A magnetic dipole field produced by a MIFED-like capacitor discharge system may be fielded between the scattering region and TCC.
-The deflection must occur prior to x-ray collimation, because if the electrons were to strike the high-Z collimator foil this would produce a large, broadband bremsstrahlung source that would likely overwhelm the Compton scattering signal.
-The angle of deflection $\zeta$ for relativistic electrons traversing a magnetic field is given by the scaling $\sin\zeta \approx (BL/3.33~\textrm{T}~\textrm{cm})(E_e/10~\textrm{MeV})^{-1}$.
+A magnetic dipole field produced by a capacitor discharge through a magnetic field coil may be fielded between the scattering region and TCC, similar to the magneto-inertial fusion electrical discharge system (MIFEDS) that has been implemented for magnetized plasma experiments on OMEGA \cite{PRAB:Shapovalov:2019}.
+The deflection must occur prior to x-ray collimation because if the electrons were to strike the high-$Z$ collimator foil, this would produce a large, broadband bremsstrahlung source that would likely overwhelm the Compton scattering signal.
+The angle of deflection $\zeta$ for relativistic electrons traversing a magnetic field is given by the scaling formula $\sin\zeta \approx (BL/3.33~\textrm{T}~\textrm{cm})(E_{\textrm{e}}/10~\textrm{MeV})^{-1}$.
 A deflection of 3$^\circ$ would avoid striking the experiment from a distance of 10~cm, requiring a magnetic field integral of at least 0.9~T~cm.
-This is readily achievable using a MIFEDs-like system.
+This is readily achievable using MIFEDS-3, which has demonstrated peak fields over 30~T in an 0.8~cm region \cite{PRAB:Shapovalov:2019}.
 For electron beams at lower energy, the coil field can be detuned to ensure the electron beam reaches a beam dump located on nearly the opposite side of the target chamber wall from the electron source.

-\subsection{Collimation requirements}
+\subsection{Collimation Requirements}